lukebeer/broadworks-ocip/README.md

 - SimpleXML objects or bool returned from Requests
 - Query or provision user/group/sp/system config
 - Basic examples provided in examples/
+- repo of scripts that uses this framework here: https://github.com/LukeBeer/ocip-scripts